Grueslayer/vim-clipimg/README.md

 ﻿# vim-clipimg

-Saves an image from clipboard to a file and creates an image link with given description for the current filetype.
+Saves an image from clipboard to a file and creates a link with given description for the current filetype.

 ## Prerequisites